astropy/astropy-APEs/APE_specutil.rst

 2. Have the Spectrum1D object be a very limited base class and have development for different discipline/wavelenth ranges happen independently (i.e.
    RadioSpectrum1D, OpticalSpectrum1D, XRaySpectrum1D would have their own
    packages).
-Pro: This is more descriptive and then more familiar for users of a field.
+Pro: This is more descriptive and thus more familiar for users of a field.
 Con: This will likely lead to redevelopment of some tools, and likely lead to less sharing of tools developed for different domains.
 3. Developing functional code with no Spectrum1D object.
 Pro: Faster